 - Make sure you show why the upsell is valuable

 - Get the pricing right – Kissmetrics recommends 60% cheaper than what’s in the cart

 - Use social proof to make it more appealing

 OptinMonster customer Whole Whale used upselling to double conversions.
 Some other ways to upsell include:

 - Display your upsell on the cart page or high converting pages with page-level targeting

-- Use dynamic text replacement to personalize offers based on what’s in the cart, as in the example shown earlier
+- Use Smart Tags to personalize offers based on what’s in the cart, as in the example shown earlier

 - Use A/B testing to see which offer works best

 Here’s a guide to boosting eCommerce revenue with an in-cart upsell.